 Sir Garfield’s eldest son Ross convinced the High Court to prohibit his further prosecution in a disciplinary tribunal.
 Though there had been no procedural unfairness to him, a disciplinary investigation by the Law Society hadn’t followed the rules, such that the Tribunal did not have jurisdiction: Barwick v Law Society of New South Wales HCA 2; (2000) 169 ALR 236.
 His counsel was Major-General Paul le Gay Brereton, now a judge of the Supreme Court of NSW.
+In this companion post, I consider the legislative developments in relation to the provisions in question post-Barwick, in NSW, and the authorities which have applied Barwick.

 The majority recorded at that Mr Barwick’s ‘argument does not involve a claim that he was denied procedural fairness by not having a proper opportunity to understand the charges against him and respond to them’.
 Kirby J noted at that ‘In this case … it was accepted that Mr Barwick had no complaint of any departure from the rules of natural justice (procedural fairness).’